ClementNerma/Rave/docs/master.md

 println!(j); // ERROR (undefined entity)
 ```

+**NOTE:** Scope 0, which is implicit as it is not wrapped between braces, is called the _main scope_.

 ## Functions

 Functions are a specific type of blocks that allow to manually run a set of instructions as many times as wee need, from everywhere.